pnoeric/acuity-to-ical/README.md

 1. You have to run this using node on your own server.

-2. Set up the .env file as directed
+2. Make a copy of the `.env.example` file and rename it to `.env` then edit as directed

 3. When you visit the URL, you will receive an ICS (iCal) file in return.
 So just add the URL as a subscription in your favorite calendar app.